tatsster/multimedia-server/server-arr/Multimedia-Setup.md

 - Use Jellyfin account to authen
 - Grab Radarr/Sonarr API key to sync services
 - And follow setup wizard, this is easy

+Another solution is using custom Jellyfin LXC from https://community-scripts.github.io/ProxmoxVE/scripts?id=jellyfin.
+Follow quick setup and we can use out-of-the-box